sys-bio/tellurium/README.md

 ## Citing

-If you use Tellurium in your research, we would appreciate you citing Tellurium's papers in any works you publish:
+If you use Tellurium in your research, we would appreciate a citation in any works you publish:

 Medley et al. ["Tellurium notebooks—An environment for reproducible dynamical modeling in systems biology"](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006220) PLoS Computational Biology, 2018.